 LC00541.
 "Petersburg, Virginia, Mills," right half of stereo view by O'Sullivan and Pywell.
 Pywell poses in the mid-ground on the road that leads from Campbell's Bridge back up to Ettrick.
 The view is from the north side of the Appomattox looking back toward the Gorge and mill buildings.
 The steeples of the Grace Episcopal and Washington Street Baptist Church steeples can be glimpsed in the distance at the far left of the photo.

 Sanborn Fire Insurance Maps of Petersburg, 1885.
 Area of Campbell's Bridge

 Johnson's Mill Photographs

 LC12601.
-"Johnson's Mill" (on left) was half a mile downstream from Campbells's Bridge on the main dam that was known by various names.
+"Johnson's Mill" (on left) was a quarter mile downstream from Campbells's Bridge on the main dam that was known by various names.
 This large format plate (above), negative by O'Sullivan, positive by Gardner, was featured in Gardner's Photographic Sketch Book of the Civil War, vol. 2, plate 80, taken in early May 1865.
 Taken from the north bank looking south, the town of Petersburg can be glimpsed behind the mill.
 To the right is the mill dam.
 Numerous soldiers are posed, some precariously, on the rocks along the river.
 This image is featured in Davis, Image of War, vol. 4, pg.
 778, as an example of O'Sullivan's artistic composition.